battlemon-project/contracts/README.md

 ## NFT Token Methods

 ### `mint`
-> Mint Battlemon's nft token whether for contract owner or arbitrary account.
-Can be invoked only by contract owner.
+> It's a payable method that mints Battlemon's NFT token whether for contract owner or arbitrary account.
+> The method can be invoked only by the contract owner.
+> Attached deposit must cover costs to store token's data on-chain.
+> Any extra attached deposit didn't use for storage will be returned.

 #### Arguments:
 - `token_id`: An unique token id.
 Note that token IDs for NFTs are strings on NEAR.
-It's still fine to use autoincrementing numbers as unique IDs if desired, but they should be stringified.
+It's still fine to use auto-incrementing numbers as unique IDs if desired, but they should be stringified.
 - `token_metadata`: The fields format must be according to [NEP-177](https://nomicon.io/Standards/NonFungibleToken/Metadata.html) standard.
 Additionally, it must contain mandatory data with token properties.
-- `owner_id` (Optional): An owner of minted NFT token must be valid NEAR account.
-If the argument is omitted, the owner of token will be contract owner.
+- `owner_id` (Optional): An owner of a minted NFT token must be a valid NEAR account.
+If the argument is omitted, the owner of the token will be the contract owner.

 #### Battlemon NFT Token Properties:
 - `"option"`: `["on_sale", "auction", "for_rent", "lemon_gen"]`